shanibider/Recipe-Book-Android-App/README.md

 [![My Skills](https://skillicons.dev/icons?i=java,androidstudio)](https://skillicons.dev)

-- Java in Android studio
+- Built using Java, Android Studio, Firebase Database

 - [x] "My Recipe Book" is a user-friendly app that allows users to save their favorite recipes in one place.
 Users can easily add recipes and categorize them.